AssetOrbit

 Best Suited For: Sole breadwinners with non-working dependents.

-Those employed in high-risk environments like factories or mines.
+These individuals are employed in high-risk environments such as factories or mines.

 Reality Check: While apartments may appear to be more enticing, investing in land generally outperforms the potential for appreciation.